juliusmarminge/juliusmarminge/README.md

 ### Sponsors ❤️

-If you appreciate my Open Source work and want to show a token of appreciation, I'd really appreciate if you would consider [sponsoring me](https://github.com/sponsors/juliusmarminge).
+Huge thanks to all my sponsors; If you appreciate my Open Source work and want to show a token of appreciation, I'd really appreciate if you would consider [sponsoring me](https://github.com/sponsors/juliusmarminge).